zidvsd/budget-hub/README.md

 ## License

-This project does not include a license file; add one or contact the maintainer.
+This project is licensed under the MIT license.
+Add a `LICENSE` file with the MIT text or contact the maintainer.

 ---